 Nowadays the UPSC is coming with several terms and their meanings like Eripatti, Purohita, Jana and Panchayattan.
 So while preparing for Indian history aspirants should note down these kinds of terms with their meaning.

-Ancient period have witnessed the emergence of so many religions.
+The ancient period has witnessed the emergence of so many religions.
 The two major religions developed in that period are Buddhism and Jainism.
 The teachings, Philosophy, Literature, belief of two religions have to be studied in depth.

 The kingdom and rulers of ancient India is also an important area.
 One should know about the name of the ruler, his kingdom, his major reforms, and their contribution to the society, art and culture etc. UPSC has asked lots of question from the Mauryan and Gupta reign.
-In this scenario the Mauryan and Gupta period is still relevant topic in IAS Exam.
+In this scenario, the Mauryan and Gupta periods are still relevant topics in IAS Exam.

 Timeline for Ancient India